JacksonTian/cachex/README.md

 }
 ```

-Before use `cachex`, you must provider an cache storage, it can be redis or memcached or memory.
+Before use `cachex`, you must provide a cache storage, it can be redis or memcached or memory.

 ```js
 var inMemory = {};